aiman-al-masoud/deixiscript/src/transpile/README.md

 # Parsing a Deixiscript sentence

 Is done through the configurable parser, which directly produces an AST from a source code string.
 It can be configured to parse different "dialects" of Deixiscript.
-The parser has a typescript type codegen facility, to automatically generate AST types for static type checking.
+The parser has a typescript type codegen facility, to automatically generate AST types for static type checking, or maybe validate new CST definitions against required AST structures.

 # Deixiscript AST